Stage Four Moving in – Becoming a family

 You and your child(ren) will be supported by a social worker as you get to know each other, start living together and become a family.

 After a series of visits you are ready for the child to move in with you.
-Before this happens you will have a final planning meeting, where you meet with your social worker, the child’s social worker, their foster parents, teachers and anyone else significantly involved in the child’s care.
-At this meeting you will discuss the coming move and agree the details of your Adoption Placement Plan.
+Before this happens you will have a final planning meeting, where you meet with your social worker, the child’s social worker, their foster parents and anyone else with significant involvement in the child’s care.
+At this meeting you will discuss the coming move and agree the details.

 This plan outlines all the support you will receive and when reviews of the placement will take place.
-It is there to make sure that you feel supported and the child is cared for as you go through this big change.
+The plan is there to make sure that you and the child feel supported as you go through this huge adjustment.
 Once everything is agreed, the child comes to live with you.

 The post-placement support was better than you could imagine; we found it the most valuable part of the whole process.